 27 years he has openly distanced himself, openly told people how despicable David Duke and white supremacists is.

-And, Sean, you've been in the real world long enough to know this.
+And Sean, you've been in the real world long enough to know this.

 White supremacists have no problem telling you who they are.

-They hate minorities.
+They hate my people.

-But by the way, I mean, any single conservative I know, Kurt, hates these people.
+By the way, I mean, any single conservative I know, Kurt, hates these people.

 They despise these people.